-But the problem with this is that you have to lug this bag around the airport with you for a couple of hours before the flight.
+But the problem with this is you then have to lug this bag around the airport with you for a couple of hours before the flight.

-And if it's really heavy then this is going to strain your muscles and tire them out before you're even on the plane!
+And if it's really heavy it's going to strain your muscles and tire them out before you're even on the plane.

 So try to keep it light so you can arrive onto the plane in a nice and relaxed state.

-Being a minimalist will work in your favour here.
+Being a minimalist will definitely work in your favour here.

 A boxer doesn't just step into the ring and rely on his skills and instincts to get him through a big fight.

-He spends many weeks beforehand getting his body into the perfect condition for what is to come.
+They spend many weeks beforehand getting their body into the perfect condition for what's to come.

 And you should be doing the same when it comes to your flight.

-Because by staying active, strengthening your core muscles and stretching yourself out in the weeks before your flight your back becomes more flexible, supported and able to withstand the pressures of air travel.
+Because by staying active, strengthening your core muscles and stretching regularly in the weeks leading up to your flight your back will become more flexible, better supported, and able to withstand the pressures of air travel.

 And if you already do then kudos, you will be ready when the big day at the airport arrives.

-Just by taking a daily walk and getting into a regular stretching routine you could really make a massive difference to how you feel on your flight.
+As just something as simple as taking a daily walk and stretching a couple of times each day can make a massive difference to how you feel on your flight.

-And for some ideas of gentle daily stretches and movements to make your body more flexible check out the video below.
+And for some ideas of gentle daily stretches and movements you can do to make your body more flexible check out the video above.

-Ok so now you've prepared like a pro and are ready which is great.
+Ok, so now you've prepared yourself for your flight like a pro and are ready for take off which is great.

-And when this battle is fought for hours and hours on long-haul flights it can leave you mentally and physically shattered by the time you land.
+And as this battle is fought for hours and hours on long-haul flights it can leave you mentally and physically shattered by the time you land.

-So make sure you are fighting the good fight by doing as many of the following as possible.
+So make sure you are fighting the good fight by doing as many of the following as possible during your flight.

-6. Be Careful When Lifting Your Luggage into the Overhead Lockers
+6. Be Careful When Putting Your Luggage In The Overhead Lockers

 Hopefully if you've followed tip number 4 then your carry-on bag won't be too heavy.